-While Carlsbad Caverns National Park counts 300 different caves, only three are open to the public for tours: the famous Carlsbad Cavern, Slaughter Canyon Cave, and Spider Cave.
-However, the Slaughter Canyon and Spider Cave are only available to explore with a guide.
-While Lechuguilla Cave is world-renowned, it is open only to researchers.
+While Carlsbad Caverns National Park counts 119 different caves, currently only one is open to the public for tours: the famous Carlsbad Cavern.
+Slaughter Canyon Cave and Spider Cave, two other caves normally open for touring (guided only) are currently closed.
+World-renown Lechuguilla Cave is open only to researchers.

 In addition to its record size, Lechuguilla Cave revealed a variety of rare speleothems (structures formed from cave deposits), some of which had never been seen elsewhere: gypsum chandeliers, gysum hairs and beards, and gypsum soda straws; hydromagnesite balloons, cave pearls, subaqueous helictites and rusticles, u-loops, j-loop and lemon yellow sulfur deposits.